LibreTranslate/LibreTranslate/README.md

 In short, yes, [but only if you buy an API key](https://portal.libretranslate.com).
 You can always run LibreTranslate for free on your own server of course.

+### Some translations on libretranslate.com are different than the self-hosted ones.
+Why?

+By default language models are loaded from the [argos-index](https://github.com/argosopentech/argospm-index).
+Sometimes we deploy models on libretranslate.com that haven't been added to the argos-index yet, such as those converted from OPUS ([thread](https://community.libretranslate.com/t/opus-mt-language-models-port-thread/757))

 ### Can I use LibreTranslate behind a reverse proxy, like Apache2 or Caddy?

 Yes, here are config examples for Apache2 and Caddy that redirect a subdomain (with HTTPS certificate) to LibreTranslate running on a docker at localhost.